jliszka/jliszka.github.com/_drafts/insertion-sort-is-dual-to-bubble-sort.md

 {% endhighlight %}

 So, there you have it.
-Aside from the ```Nil``` cases and the question of ```sort``` being its own opposite, if you take a machine that does insertion sort and run it in reverse, you get a machine that does selection sort.
+Aside from the ```Nil``` cases and the question of ```sort``` being its own opposite, if you take a machine that does insertion sort and run it in reverse, you get a machine that does bubble sort.

 I'm pretty sure this fits the categorical definition of a dual, but my Category theory isn't strong enough to say for sure.